10 Best Password Managers for Chrome in 2024: Top Deals

 Norton Password Manager lacks some important features, so it can’t compete with the best password managers of 2024.
 For example, it doesn’t include secure password sharing or a TOTP authenticator (both of which are included with 1Password and Dashlane).

-That said, Norton does have advanced options for 2FA.
-It works with Authy, Google Authenticator, and other major authenticator apps.
-You also have the option to enable 2FA in the form of USB security keys and backup codes.
+That said, Norton has more 2FA options than Google Password Manager — it works with Authy, Google Authenticator, and other major authenticator apps.
+You can also enable 2FA using USB security keys or backup codes.

-Norton allows unlimited password storage across all of your devices, but paying for one of Norton’s antivirus plans will get you added security like dark web monitoring and a VPN.
+Norton allows unlimited password storage across all of your devices, but getting one of Norton’s antivirus plans will get you added security such as dark web monitoring and a VPN.

 Bonus.
 Norton Password Manager — Secure Free Option With Vault Auditing

 Starting at $49.99 / year*, Norton 360 Deluxe offers flawless malware detection and has user-friendly apps across all operating systems.
 For $99.99 / year*, you can upgrade to Norton 360 with LifeLock and get identity theft protection and credit card monitoring services through LifeLock (Norton’s sister company).
-This plan is only offered for US subscribers.
+This plan is only offered for users in select countries.

 Bottom Line